superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/1_typescript-primer.md

 ## Better anonymous functions

-ECMAScript 5, when passing a function as a callback to another function, you used to have to do a little dance involving `Function.bind` to make sure the value of `this` was preserved.
+In ECMAScript 5, when passing a function as a callback to another function, you used to have to do a little dance involving `Function.bind` to make sure the value of `this` was preserved.

 With ECMAScript 2015, you can now use the new fat-arrow `() =>` syntax to create anonymous functions ("lambdas")